 Being sick can wreak havoc on your appetite and your ability to stay properly nourished.
-But when you're ailing is the most important time to give your body a variety of nutrients and extra calories.
+But when you're ailing it's the most important time to give your body a variety of nutrients and extra calories.
 Your immune system is working overtime to fight off the bug you caught and needs energy from healthy foods to keep it going.
-If you're a fitness enthusiast who takes protein shakes to support muscle growth, keep it up while you are sick so you don't fall off track with your goals.
-The only exception is if you are experiencing vomiting or diarrhea and can't keep down solid foods.
+If you're a fitness enthusiast who takes protein shakes to support muscle growth, keep it up while you're sick so you don't fall off track with your goals.
+The only exception is if you're experiencing vomiting or diarrhea and can't keep down solid foods.

 Protein and Your Immune System